 Overview of Italy’s Linguistic Heritage

 Italy’s linguistic roots stretch back centuries, shaped by a mix of ancient influences and regional diversity.
-From the days of Vulgar Latin to the present, the country’s language landscape has evolved into a rich tapestry of dialects and minority tongues2.
+From the days of Vulgar Latin to the present, the country’s language landscape has evolved into a rich tapestry of dialects and minority tongues.

 Historical Background and Evolution

 Historical shifts, such as invasions and cultural exchanges, further shaped these dialects.
-For example, Sardinian, with its roots in ancient Latin, remains one of the largest indigenous language groups, spoken by over a million people2.
+For example, Sardinian, with its roots in ancient Latin, remains one of the largest indigenous language groups, spoken by over a million people.

 Modern Diversity Across Regions